mojozizo/Q-Hack_ByteMe_Backend/README.md

 ## Key Components

+Note that you would require the 4 environment variables in a .env file for the extraction to work well:
+OPENAI_API_KEY="your token here"
+BRIGHTDATA_API_TOKEN="your token here"
+BRIGHTDATA_DATASET_ID="your token here"
+NEWSAPI_API_TOKEN="your token here"

 ### Extraction Agents
 - **PDF Agent**: Extracts structured data from pitch decks
 - **Web Search Agent**: Enhances extracted data with web search results